-NMAAHC opened on the National Mall in Washington, DC, last fall and demand has been fierce!
-More than 1.6 million people have visited since then, and the roughly 110,000 passes that are issued each month are usually snapped up within two hours.
+NMAAHC opened on the National Mall in Washington, DC, in September of 2016, and demand has been fierce!
+More than 2.5 million people have visited since then, and the roughly 110,000 passes that are issued each month are usually snapped up within two hours.

 Alumnae/i and guests first attended a panel discussion on architecture and metaphor featuring Vassar Senior Lecturer Emeritus in Art Jeh Johnson, who had worked for decades as a Hudson Valley architect; Columbia University Associate Professor of Architecture Mabel O. Wilson; and the William Kenan Jr. Professor of Architecture at the University of Virginia Karen Van Lengen ’73, who served as moderator.